-Engineering/Computer Science/Physics/Atmospheric Sciences 2018-2019 Degree Worksheet
+Engineering/Computer Science/Physics/Atmospheric Sciences 2019-2020 Degree Requirements

-Department Course Number Course Credits Quarter Completed Notes (see reverse side for list of appropriate classes) Communication 5 Credits English ♦ Select either: ENGL& 101 or 102 (5 credits required).
-Jefect clater.
-ENGER 101 07 102 (5 cleans required).
-Math 10 Credits ♦ Two courses at or above calculus. ♦ Select from: MATH&amp; 151, 152, 153, 254, MATH 243, 255 ▼ Select Hoth, Wiki Hist 131, 132, 133, 234, Wiki H 243, 233 Humanities & Social/ 15 Credits Complete at least one course from each of the two groups listed on Behavioral Sciences the reverse side.
-Courses must be selected from three different subject areas with a total of 15 credits required.
-No more than 5 credits in any World Languages.
-Due Maiou Course Pre Major Courses 1.
+Department Course Number Course Credits Quarter Completed Notes (see reverse side for list of appropriate classes) Communication 5 Credits English ♦ Select either: ENGL&101 or 102 (5 credits required).
+Math 10 Credits ♦ Two courses at or above calculus. ♦ Select from: MATH& 151, 152, 153, 254, MATH 243, 255 Humanities & Social/ Behavioral Sciences 15 Credits ◆ Complete at least one course from each of the two groups listed on the reverse side. ◆ Courses must be selected from three different subject areas with a total of 15 credits required. ♦ No more than 5 credits in any World Languages.
+Pre Major Courses 1.
 Science 5 Credits Refer to the reverse side.
-Any Science based on program requirements or CHEM&amp; 161 for Engineering majors - Chance to the angles of the second control Due Maiou Course Pre Major Courses 2.
-Math 5 Credits ♦ Select either: MATH& 146 or 153 (5 credits required).
+Any Science based on program requirements or CHEM& 161 for Engineering majors.
+Pre Major Courses 2.
+Math 5 Credits Select either: MATH& 146 or 153 (5 credits required).
 Pre Major Courses 3.
 Computer Programming Language 5 Credits As advised for specific discipline/institution.
 Pre Major Courses 4.
-Physics 15 Credits , Select one of the following sequences: ◆ PHYS& 134/124, 135/125, 136/126 or ♦ PHYS& 241/231, 242/232, 243/233 Electives (Program Specific Under Advisement) 30 Credits The remaining 30 quarter credits should be planned with the help of an advisor based on the requirements of the specific discipline at the baccalaureate institution the student selects to attend.
+Physics 15 Credits Select one of the following sequences: ◆ PHYS& 134/124, 135/125, 136/126 or ◆ PHYS& 241/231, 242/232, 243/233 ¥ 11113@241/251, 242/252, 243/255 Electives (Program Specific Under Advisement) 30 Credits The remaining 30 quarter credits should be planned with the help of an advisor based on the requirements of the specific discipline at the baccalaureate institution the student selects to attend.
 For Engineering disciplines, these credits should include a design component consistent with ABET accreditation standards.
 Some baccalaureate programs require physics with calculus.
 A single course cannot count in two areas.